AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/extending/configure-rich-text-editor-plug-ins.md

 >
 >The standard dictionaries are located at `/libs/cq/spellchecker/dictionaries`, along with the appropriate ReadMe files.
 Do not modify the files.

-To add more dictionaries, if required, follow these steps.
+To add more dictionaries, if necessary, follow these steps.

 1. Navigate to the page [https://extensions.openoffice.org/](https://extensions.openoffice.org/).
 1. Select the required language and download the ZIP file with the spelling definitions.
 Extract the contents of the archive on your file system.